 In 1879 the Alta-Montana Company invested over $500,000 in developing the Comet and nearby Alta Mine.
 However, their efforts were unsuccessful in turning a profit due to the high costs of transportation.
 But, director and major stockholder of the Alta-Montana Company, Samuel T. Hauser, was determined to make a go of the Comet Mine and in 1883 formed the Helena Mining and Reduction Company, which bought the assets of the struggling Alta-Montana Company and again began to invest in the Comet Mine.
 The following year, the Helena Mining and Reduction Company constructed a new smelter, one of the largest of its kind in Montana territory, at Wickes, some six miles northeast of Comet.
 He then built a 100-ton concentrator and a tramway to carry the concentrate to the smelter.
 But, it was when Hauser induced the Northern Pacific Railway to construct a branch line between Helena and Wickes that Comet really began to grow.

 Soon, mining operations were expanded again, adding yet more mining equipment and hiring more men.
-Comet’s heyday years were during the 1890s, when the mine became profitable enough to even weather the silver panic and depression of 1893.
+Comet’s heyday years were during the 1890s when the mine became profitable enough to even whether the silver panic and depression of 1893.
 At this time, the town boasted some 300 people, a school, which taught more than 20 children, numerous businesses and homes, and more than 20 saloons.

 However, by the turn of the century, the ore was beginning to play out and the mine sold several times over the next several years.
 By 1913, the town had become a ghost.